Hawaiians Hoping to Legalize Recreational Cannabis in 2019

 While the Maui Cannabis Guild focuses on Maui specifically, the Maui Cannabis Conference on January 5-6 at the Royal Lahaina Resort in Lahaina is casting a wider net.
 According to event producer Mary Bailey, the goal of the conference is to update attendees on the current legal climate in Hawaii, discuss the myriad health benefits of cannabis and focus on marketing, branding, investing and crypto currencies.
 In its second year, Bailey is hoping it becomes “one of the go to cannabis conferences,” she says.
 “I mean, it’s Maui!”

-Editor’s note: The author of this article is scheduled to be a panelist at the conference.
-Tickets can be purchased here.
+Editor’s note: The author of this article was a panelist at the conference.\.